 19 June 2017

 Evan Dawson and Douglas Noble, together with representatives of the Sydney De Haan Research Centre, activities co-ordinator Karen Cape and musician Julia Turner, presented the initiative at the Bristol International Culture, Health and Wellbeing Conference.

 15 June 2017

-To launch the next practical stage of the project, we met with representatives from BUPA and MHA care homes, together with musicians and staff from LMN and Sound Sense; and Professor Norma Daykin and Dr David Walters of the Centre for Arts as Health at Winchester University.
+To launch the next practical stage of the project, we met with representatives from various care homes, together with musicians and staff from LMN and Sound Sense; and Professor Norma Daykin and Dr David Walters of the Centre for Arts as Health at Winchester University.
 During our day together, we discussed how we hope to introduce new music programmes to six of their homes.
 Through various workshops and discussions, we agreed a theory of change model, to guide our evaluation process over the months ahead.
 It was a very successful meeting, building on all the work done so far.

 18 May 2017

 Douglas Noble and Evan Dawson met with Professor Norma Daykin and Dr David Walters from Winchester University, in Bristol.
 We are delighted that Professor Daykin and Dr Walters have agreed to be our academic partners for the next practical stage of the project.